xdslproject/xdsl/README.md

 ### Developer Installation

-Here are the commands to run to set up local development:
+Here are the commands to locally set up your development repository:

 ```sh
 # Clone repo